rakibul2242/bizcope/README.md

 # bizcope
-responsive -> 167 line -> Why Bizcope
+responsive -> footer section-> lg size. and others for responsive